GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs/release-notes/1.0/en.md

 ## Browse "Additional Documentation" when editing a Schema Configuration

-Documentation for additional features in the GraphQL API can now be browsed when editing a Schema Configuration CPT, on the editor's sidebar:
+Documentation for additional features in the Gato GraphQL can now be browsed when editing a Schema Configuration CPT, on the editor's sidebar:

 ![Additional Documentation in Schema Configuration CPT](../../images/releases/v1.0/schema-configuration-additional-documentation.png)